604.736.1640 Vancouver, British Columbia

 exercises for swollen ankles

 While having swollen ankles can cause discomfort and temporarily affect mobility, it can be managed and even prevented with appropriate exercises and activity levels.
-Alongside our extensive range of care options, Seasons Retirement encourages residents to engage in light to moderate physical activities and exercises to manage this health condition properly.
+Alongside our extensive range of care options, Seasons Retirement Communities encourages residents to engage in light to moderate physical activities and exercises to manage this health condition properly.

 This article will provide insight into ankle swelling in older adults and how it can be managed with physical activity.